whoophee/whoophee.github.io/about/index.md

 ### The absolute essentials
 I'm Raghav, or more formally, Raghav Sairam Niketh.
 I also go by the alias "whoophee" on most websites.

-I'm pursuing my Master of Science in Computer Science degree at [Northeastern University](https://www.ccis.northeastern.edu/).
+I'm an M.S in Computer Science graduate from [Northeastern University](https://www.ccis.northeastern.edu/).
 I earnt my Bachelor of Technology degree in Computer Science and Engineering at [National Institute of Technology - Tiruchirappalli](https://www.nitt.edu/) in 2016.

 ### Stuff I love (TL;DR)
 #### Programming